In Singapore, bus services fares are calculated based on total distance travelled in kilometres.

 Under the Bus Contracting Model, all fare revenue is collected by the Government, more specifically the Land Transport Authority (LTA), which then pays bus operators a fixed sum of money regularly to offset its operating expenditures.

-Current Distance-Based Fares for Buses are based on the most recent fare revision, with effect from 28 December 2019.
+Current Distance-Based Fares for Buses are based on the most recent fare revision, with effect from 26 December 2022.
+(2022 Fare Review Exercise)